kaesaecracker/servicepoint-simulator/README.md

 - enable or disable the empty space between tile rows (`./servicepoint-simulator --spacers` to enable)
 - render pixels in red, green, blue or a combination of the three (`./servicepoint-simulator -rgb` for white pixels)

+## Known differences

+- The font used for displaying UTF-8 text is your default system monospace font, rendered to 8x8 pixels
+- The brightness levels will look linear in the simulator
+- Some commands will be executed in part on the real display and then produce an error (in a console you cannot see) while the simulator refuses to execute the whole command

 ## Contributing